 India eCommerce Market Size

 The ecommerce industry is booming in India, with electronics and fashion/apparel sector leading the charge.
-According to a study by PWC, the industry grew by almost 35% CAGR from $3.8 billion in 2009 to an estimated $12.6 billion in 2013.
-The study determined that the e-retail industry in India is poised to be $10 to $20 billion in 2017-2020.
+According to a study by Statista, the industry grew from $20.5 billion in 2017 to an estimated $25.3 billion in 2018 and is projected to grow to 62.3 Billion in 2023.
+The study determined that the e-retail industry in India is poised to be $40.8 billion in 2020.